‘THE MASSACRE OF ST. BARTHOLOMEW’S EVE’

 Following disagreements with script editor Donald Tosh, John Lucarotti eventually agreed to write ‘The Massacre’.
 When he’d sent the scripts in, Donald Tosh wasn’t happy with them so he eventually rewrote the scripts himself.
 But John Lucarotti wasn’t happy with the final versions of those scripts.

 It’s interesting that behind-the-scenes, John Lucarotti found the writing process of ‘The Massacre’ an unhappy one.
-It was different for him working for the John Wiles/Donald Tosh production team compared to the Verity Lambert/David Whittaker team when he wrote his first two stories for them.
+It was different for him working with the John Wiles/Donald Tosh production team compared to the Verity Lambert/David Whittaker team when he wrote his first two stories for them.

 ‘The Massacre’ as a story is an interesting one.
 I wasn’t very familiar with the period of Paris 1572 as depicted in the story.
-I knew about the French Revolution of course, but this was an earlier period of history in France as this is about the conflict between the Catholics and the Protestants at that time.
+I knew about the French Revolution of course, but this was an earlier period of history in France as this was about the conflict between the Catholics and the Protestants at that time.

 Being a Christian myself, I found it interesting how the French Catholics took a hostile view towards the Protestants who were starting to grow at the time in France’s history in 1572.
 ‘The Massacre’ itself takes place on the 23rd of August 1572 and it lasted for several weeks according to the Doctor.